jirka-m97/plant-phenotyping-pipeline/photogrammetric_analysis/README.md

 ---
 ## Local modules and external scripts

-Two local modules and two external Arduino sketches must be present in the same directory:
+Two local modules and two external Arduino sketches must be present in the same directory

 - arduino_upload.py → provides the function upload_arduino for flashing Arduino sketches
-- single_capture.py → provides the function capture_single_image for camera operation and frame saving
+- single_capture.py → provides the function capture_single_image for camera operation and frame saving  (the folder "Fotogram_source_data" must be created)
 - turntable_continuous.ino → Arduino sketch for continuous rotation of the turntable
 - turntable_zero.ino → Arduino sketch for setting the turntable to its zero position

 ---